KomodoPlatform/developer-docs/README.md

 * Then do `docker exec -ti komodo_docs /bin/sh` in another terminal to access a terminal inside the container.
 Now simply follow the instructions detailed in the above `Start Editing` and `Build` sections.
 * To exit from the terminal from the container use the `exit` command.
 * Use `CTRL + C` in the terminal `docker-compose up` has been done to stop the container.
-* To deploy using docker, use the command `./deploy_docker.sh` .
-This script deploys to your own fork so the webpages are at: `https://<USERNAME>.github.io/developer-docs`
+* To deploy using docker, use the command `./deploy_docker.sh`.
+This script deploys to your own fork; the webpages are now located at the following address: `https://<USERNAME>.github.io/developer-docs`
 * When used for the first time, Docker might take some time to download the required data and build an image.
 Subsequent usage will be faster.